gstanden/scst-3.x-debian/README.md

 NOTE: The instructions which follow this updated from the original repository DO NOT APPLY to this updated fork.

        Only use the instructions above for this fork.

+# Configure SCST SAN

+Included with this github is a tar archive scst-files.tar

+Use it optionally to fully-automate SCST file-backed SAN creation and configuration.

+The scripts create target, create LUNs, configure multipath, and configure UDEV rules, all fully automated.

+To use it untar the scst-files.tar, cd scst-files, and launch ./create-scst.sh and scripts do the rest.

+The scripts are easily readable in bash, so you can customize them to meet your needs.

 # Uninstall